DaraBorella18/DankDraw/README.md

 A project to auxiliate people with Alzheimer's disease to remember things

 ### What is that?
-Dank draw is a project idealized by Dara Karoliny de Oliveira and me in the college with the purpose of people with Alzheimer's disease can remember important things.
+Dank draw is a project idealized by Dara Karoliny de Oliveira in the college with the purpose of people with Alzheimer's disease can remember important things.
 This consist of a cube where some things about the people, your family and anything can be remember using media players to display images and play audio tracks that help in a process to remember.

 > This is a prototype and will be improved, here is a picture of the prototype